newretirement/fpe-api/inherited_ira.md

 Support for inherited IRAs is currently limited:

-1. Only supports traditional IRAs (i.e. `account.type = "ira"`); otherwise, FPE returns `HTTP 400`;
 1. Future inherited IRAs not supported (i.e. `plan.account[*].decedent.deathDate` cannot be after `plan.currentDate`); otherwise, FPE returns `HTTP 400`.
 1. Unlike standard (i.e. non-inherited) RMDs, FPE does not attempt to implicitly satisfy the annual RMD obligation via [optimal withdrawal](optimal_withdraw.md) expenses throughout the year.

 ## RMD Calculation

+### Preamble

-_NOTE: RMDs on inherited IRAs must be calculated **per account** (vs. across all RMD-eligible accounts for a given account owner)._
+1. RMDs on inherited IRAs must be calculated **per account** (vs. across all RMD-eligible accounts for a given account owner).

-The following procedure calculates the annual RMD that must be satisfied by December for a given account in a given year.

 1. RMDs on an inherited IRA start in the year following the decedent’s death.
 For example, if `decedent.deathDate = 2021-04`, then the first RMD would be due in `2022-12`.
+1. RMDs for a given year must be withdrawn no later than December of that year.
+1. The [SECURE Act](https://www.investopedia.com/secure-act-4688468) was a 2019/2020 law designed to help more Americans save for retirement.
+For the purpose of this calculation:
+    - 'Pre-SECURE-Act' means `decedent.deathDate < 2020-01`
+    - 'Post-SECURE-Act' means `decedent.deathDate ≥ 2020-01`

+### Distribution Period

+The procedure for determining the RMD [Distribution Period](#terms) differs slightly between `ira` and `rothIRA` [account types](datatypes.md#accounttype):

+#### Traditional IRA (`account.type = ira`)

-1. Pre-SECURE-Act (`decedent.deathDate < 2020-01`)
+1. Pre-SECURE-Act
     1. `decedent.deathDate` < [RBD](#terms)
         1. Let `age` = beneficiary’s age in December of the RMD start year
         1. Let `lifeExp` = the [life expectancy](#life-expectancy-table) for `age`